Friday, April 19, 2013

 Dang!
 We’re good!

-Most island visitors have photos, or at least have seen photos, of the very visible centro locations that have been photographed time and time again.
-Places like the French Bistro, Mañanas Coffee House, Hemmingway’s Bar, Barlito’s Bakery, and Orsario’s Hardware Store to name a few.
+Most island visitors have photos, or at least have seen photos, of the visible Centro locations that have been photographed time and time again.
+Places like the French Bistro, Mañanas Coffee House, Hemingway’s Bar, Barlito’s Bakery, and Orsario’s Hardware Store, to name a few.

 The colour extends into every part of island life.
 Even the tombs in the two island cemeteries are painted pink, blue, purple, and mango-yellow.
-Our Canadian cemeteries, especially the newer ones, resemble parks or golf courses with granite headstones flat to the ground, so that the grounds keepers can trim the lush grass with riding lawnmowers.
+Our Canadian cemeteries, especially the newer ones, resemble parks or golf courses with granite headstones flat to the ground, so that the groundskeepers can trim the lush grass with riding lawnmowers.
 Somber tones of grey, brown, and black arrear to be the only acceptable hues in northern graveyards.
-The local custom of painting tombs with palette of cheerful colours is, in my view, fitting for this bright and vibrant culture.
+The Mexican custom of painting tombs with a palette of cheerful colours is, in my view, fitting for this bright and vibrant culture.

 Beautifully cared for tombs

-Perhaps the Municipality of Isla Mujeres should encourage more owners to paint their houses, and businesses, with wild and interesting combinations.
+Perhaps the Municipality of Isla Mujeres should encourage more owners to paint their houses and businesses, with wild, interesting combinations.

-Maybe the municipality could feature a different, well-painted building every month, and offer a small cash prize for the winner.
-Over time the various neighbourhoods could become a draw for photographic buffs.
+The municipality could feature a different, well-painted building every month, and offer a small cash prize to the winner.
+Over time, the various neighbourhoods could become a draw for photographic buffs.

 Love this entrance!